 Schedule adherence assesses how closely a contact center agent follows their scheduled activities.
 WFM solutions provide real-time visibility into agents’ actual activities vs. scheduled activities, making it easy for supervisors to identify and address potential performance issues.
 Additionally, this data makes it possible for CX leaders to more accurately staff for future demand based on historical performance metrics.

 Contact centers must meet a variety of compliance requirements, and with agents completing requisite training on relevant regulations on an annual basis.
 Modern WFM solutions support regulatory compliance through automated triggers designed to pause/resume recordings and censor sensitive data fields as specified by the Payment Card Industry-Data Security Standard (PCI-DSS).

-Benefits of Workforce Management (WFM) Solutions
+Benefits of Workforce Management (WFM) Software Solutions

 Trends in Workforce Management